NEED FOR THE PROJECT

 Additionally, gas plays a critical role in Australia’s industrial landscape.
 Approximately half of all manufacturing relies on natural gas to fuel its production and to support almost one million Australian jobs – 300,000 of those in NSW.

-THE EAST COAST GAS MARKET
+THE EAST COAST ENERGY MARKET

 NSW imports more than 95% of the natural gas it uses each year from neighbouring states.